alavi007/Ball-Sumo-Battle/README.md

 - Every time the enemies drop to zero, a new wave is spawned.
 The enemy and powerup count increase with each iteration.
 - Powerups gives the player a temporary advantage.
 They will spawn in random positions on the island.
 These last for 7 seconds after pickup.
 - Powerups include; “Super Strength” or “Smash Strength”, both that pushes away enemies!
+- The camera evenly rotates around a focal point in the center of the island, provided with a horizontal input from the player.

 ## Instructions on how to play the game